 Honoured to be part of the Polar Sounds project by Cities and Memory

-Explore the whole Polar Sounds project here
+Explore the whole Polar Sounds project here.

 Polar Sounds is a collaboration between Cities and Memory, the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) and the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI).

-When sight is impossible, acoustic data can give scientists invaluable information on breeding habits, migration patterns and the ways in which human-made noise negatively affects marine environments.
+When sight is impossible, acoustic data can give scientists invaluable information.
+On breeding habits, migration patterns and the ways in which human-made noise negatively affects marine environments.

 The collection of recordings includes: Rare recordings of whale song, odontocete species including sperm whales, killer whales, dolphins and narwhals, seal species including the Weddell seal, leopard and crabeater seals and little-studied Ross seal, anthropogenic arctic sounds – seismic surveying guns and ship noise.
 The awe-inspiring sounds of crashing glaciers and singing sea ice.
 Mysterious unidentified sounds.